leap-hri/leap-hri.github.io/submission.md

 The workshop welcomes contributions across a wide range of topics including, but not limited to:

 - Lifelong personalization and/or adaptation
+- Lifelong learning or personalization for inclusivity in HRI
 - Modelling user(s) and/or user behavior(s) in multi-session/long-term HRI
 - Modelling robot behavior in multi-session/long-term HRI
 - Modelling context in multi-session/long-term HRI